The Martinez Brothers

 The Martinez Brothers are a duo of disc jockeys, music producers, and remixers from The Bronx, New York known for their long-term residencies at clubs in Ibiza.
-In 2014 they were named as DJs of the year by Mixmag, who wrote that "no other DJ or DJ duo encapsulates house music in 2014 like the crown princes of DC10."
+In 2014, they were named as DJs of the year by Mixmag, who wrote that "no other DJ or DJ duo encapsulates house music in 2014 like the crown princes of DC10."

 History

 Early years and founding

-The Martinez Brothers are a house DJ/producer duo born and raised in the New York borough known as the Bronx.
+The Martinez Brothers are a house music DJ/production duo born and raised in the New York borough known as The Bronx.
 Steven and Chris Martinez were introduced to music from a young age, when their father took it upon himself to provide a musical upbringing, involving the boys in the church band.
 There they would collaborate with much older musicians, performing genres as diverse as disco, soul, and salsa.
 Their father eventually brought them their first set of DJ equipment, encouraging their interest in pursuing dance music as a career, and remaining supportive ever since.

 Early club residencies

 As the brothers grew older, and continued to work on their music production, they were increasingly exposed to New York's dance music scene.
 After hearing their sets, DJ Dennis Ferrer began mentoring the duo, helping them branch out through his contacts and helping them book gigs at a number of notable New York venues.
-Dennis also signed them to his record label Objektivity.
+Ferrer also signed them to his record label Objektivity.

-In 2011 they were invited to Ibiza, Spain for their first DJ residency, where they were to begin spinning at the club Ushuaïa alongside their former tutor Dennis Ferrer.
+In 2011, they were invited to Ibiza, Spain for their first DJ residency, where they were to begin spinning at the club Ushuaïa alongside their former tutor Dennis Ferrer.
 However this arrangement fell through at the last minute, and they instead approached friend and DC-10 booker, Elliot Shaw, who managed to secure a last-minute residency for the brothers.
 They have held regular residencies at the Ibizan club ever since.

-Recent projects

-As of 2014 The Martinez Brothers have maintained a busy international touring schedule.
-Featuring many performances on behalf of their collaborative label Tuskegee Records alongside co-label owner Seth Troxler.
-Tuskegee doubles up as a music and fashion label.